Peyman Hosseini

 Seyed Peyman Hosseini (born 16 February 1984) is an Iranian beach soccer player who plays for Shahriar Sari in the Iran Premier Beach Soccer League.
 He plays in the goalkeeper position.
 Hosseini has represented Iran at three FIFA Beach Soccer World Cups (2013, 2015, and 2017).

-Hosseini is known as one of the best beach soccer goalkeepers of his generation and was named the best goalkeeper in the 2017 FIFA Beach Soccer World Cup, in which Iran finished in third place, and also was named the best goalkeeper in the world for the year 2017.
+Hosseini is known as one of his generation's best beach soccer goalkeepers and was named the best goalkeeper in the 2017 FIFA Beach Soccer World Cup, in which Iran finished in third place, and also named the best goalkeeper in the world for the year 2017.

 Club career

 Shamoushak

 Hosseini started his career playing association football with the youth teams of Shamoushak Noshahr.
 He made his debut with the first team in 2005 in a match against Bargh Shiraz.
 After the age of 22 he switched to playing Beach soccer.

 International career

 Hosseini joined the Iran national beach soccer team in 2011 and became the number one goalkeeper in 2012.
 He was named the best goalkeeper of the 2013 AFC Beach Soccer Championship.
-Hosseini was named as the best goalkeeper of the 2017 FIFA Beach Soccer World Cup and helped Iran to a best ever third-place finish.
+Hosseini was named the best goalkeeper of the 2017 FIFA Beach Soccer World Cup and helped Iran to a best-ever third-place finish.